 When it comes to teaching my kids about butterflies, I’ve found that there are plenty of butterfly life cycle resources out there.
 Let’s go through some of my favorites so you can start planning your own homeschool unit!

 When I was a teacher, I made worksheets for my students all the time.
 It’s only natural that I do the same when creating homeschool units for my own kids, right?!

 I created these butterfly life cycle worksheets to go along with the lessons for my own kids.
 This freebie comes with writing prompts, a butterfly observation journal, word search, maze, and even coloring pages!
-To get this freebie, just fill out the form below and check your email – they’ll be sent right away so you can download, print, and use with your kiddos!
+To get this freebie, just click on the image below, add the packet to your cart, and check out!
+The butterfly life cycle worksheet PDF file will be available for download and use immediately!

 Experience it in Person!

 If you ask me, there’s really nothing better than some good old fashioned hands-on, experience-based learning!
 The best way to do this when learning about the butterfly life cycle?
 Why, get yourself a Butterfly Garden!
 I currently (at time of publishing) have one of these on my kitchen table because, honestly, I can sacrifice a few meals at the kitchen table for some butterflies.

 The Butterfly Garden kit comes with pretty much everything you’ll need to observe the life cycle of a butterfly…except the larva!
 Larva/caterpillars are typically ordered separately because they should only be delivered in certain temperatures.
 If you use the kit that we use, a certificate is enclosed that allows you to order the larva for free plus shipping.